6 tips for improving accounts receivable management

 Tip 3: Get a record of outstanding invoices

 If you want to keep a grip on your accounts receivable management, it is important to have an overview of outstanding invoices.
 This allows you to intervene in time if an invoice is not paid on time.
 This prevents you from being too late with taking measures.
 Keep in mind that you should not immediately bombard all customers after one day with questions about the payment of your invoice.
 However, it is important to be alert to this and take action if an invoice remains outstanding for too long.
+A debtor card can be a useful tool in this regard.

 Tip 4: Make a plan and follow it